Distortion Essentials Bundle

 Now You Can:

-Track through faithful emulations of three legendary distortion pedals with Apollo Twin, DUO, or QUAD
+Track in real time through faithful emulations of three legendary distortion pedals with Apollo audio interfaces

 Dial-in subtle grind or thick, saturated tones with the same pedals used by Jeff Beck, David Gilmour, and Stevie Ray Vaughan